dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 HttpClient client = new HttpClient();

-// Same behavour should be observed when using following code HttpClient client = new HttpClient(new HttpClientHandler());
+// Same behaviour should be observed when using following code HttpClient client = new HttpClient(new HttpClientHandler());

 // However this can throw PlatformNotSupportedException as not all properties are supported everywhere